 *Words by Susanna Guri

 Well, if there is one thing we’ve learnt, it’s that’s there enough music to go around.
-How many music festivals in Europe have you been too?
-And which one was your favourite, let us know in the comments below!
+What did you think of our list of best festivals in Europe, and how many music festivals have you been to?
+Let us know in the comments below!